Bubka/2FAuth-Docs/docs/Usage/administration.md

 ## Application setup

-In addition to environment information, the _Admin > App Setup_ page provides administrators with a number of features for controlling the instance.
+In addition to environment information, the _Admin > App Setup_ page provides administrators with a number of features for managing the instance.

 ### Version checking

 2FAuth can automatically check if a new version has been released.
-When enabled, a request will be made to GiHub every week to retrieve the latest version number.
+When enabled, a request will be made to GitHub every week to retrieve the latest version number.
 You can also run the check manually by clicking the [!button size="xs" corners="pill" text="Check now"] button.

 A new available version is reported to the administrators in the 2FAuth footer and the _App Setup_ page.